-The proposed action consists of separating storm and sanitary sewers in the State Street area of the City of Wood River, Illinois.
-Total features would include 20,751 linear feet (LF) of pipe ranging in diameter (12" - 60"), 75 manholes, and 170 curb inlets.
-The total area drained by the proposed storm water collection system would be approximately 151 acres.
-There are currently two detention ponds in the project area (Pond 3 and Pond 2).
-No actions, other than routine operations and maintenance, are proposed for Pond 3.
-Pond 2 (see title page photo) is proposed to be expanded by approximately 0.84 acres into the neighboring lot, which would require the removal of an existing storage building.
-In addition, a new detention pond (Pond 1) is proposed to be excavated.
-Pond 1 would be approximately 1.0 acre.
-The excavated material would be hauled to a stockpile site maintained by the City of Wood River.
-Finally, a gravity drain would be installed to connect Pond 2 to Pond 1.
-Storm water collected in the detention ponds would ultimately flow to an existing pump station, which pumps water into the Mississippi River.
-The construction of the proposed features would occur over three phases (Figure 2).
+The proposed action consists of separating storm and sanitary sewers in the State Street area of the City of Wood River, Illinois (Figure 2).
+Total features would include approximately 19,000 linear feet (LF) of pipe ranging in diameter (12" - 72") and approximately 171 manholes and curb inlets.
+The total area drained by the proposed storm water collection system would be approximately 205 acres.
+A new gravity discharge line would extend west from Citrus Lane under the existing railroad tracks to Helmkamp Lake, which may require pipes to be jack-and-bored under the existing railroad tracks.
+There are currently two detention ponds in the project area (North and South Pond).
+No actions, other than routine operations and maintenance, are proposed for North Pond.
+South Pond north of Citrus Lane is proposed to be expanded by approximately 1.4 acres into the neighboring lot, which would require the removal of an existing storage building.
+An additional 1.4 acres south of Citrus Lane would be excavated.
+Approximately 0.75 acres of tree and vegetation clearing would be required to maintain the detention areas.
+The construction of the proposed features would occur over four phases.

 Figure 2.
 Proposed project features needed to separate the combined sewer and storm water systems.
-Project would be constructed in three phases and includes the expansion of detention Pond 2 and the construction of detention Pond 1.